 - 2 tablespoons dark/spiced rum**

 Preheat oven to 350 F. Line baking sheets with parchment; set aside.
 In a large bowl, cream the butter and sugar.
 Add the eggs one at a time, beating well after each addition.
 Scrape insides of bowl with spatula, add the vanilla bean, and beat until evenly dispersed.
 Over the butter mixture, sift the flour, salt, and baking powder.
 Begin to mix; batter will be quite thick.
-Gradually add the mashed rhubarb and the rum, mixing until they are evenly dispersed a smooth batter is formed, scraping sides of bowl as needed.
-Add the rum and beat until thoroughly incorporated.
+Gradually add the mashed rhubarb and the rum, mixing until they are evenly dispersed a smooth batter is formed; scrape sides of bowl as needed.

-Scoop batter by the heaping tablespoon onto lined cookie sheets, keeping 2″ of space between dollops.
-You should have about 32-34 cookies.
-Bake 10 minutes, or until very edges of cookies are beginning to look toasty, tops are dry to the touch, and bottoms are golden brown.
+Scoop batter by heaping tablespoons onto lined cookie sheets, keeping 2″ space between dollops.
+You should have about 32 cookies.
+Bake 10 minutes, or until very edges of cookies are just beginning to look toasty, tops are dry to the touch, and bottoms are golden brown.
 Remove from oven; let cool completely on cookie sheets.
-They will flatten as they cool.
+They may flatten a bit s they cool.
 If not filling the same day, store covered up to 24 hours.

 FOR THE FILLING & ASSEMBLY:

 - 1/3 cup powdered sugar, plus extra for serving (optional)

 - 1/4 teaspoon salt